Adroiti/docs-for-code-review-tools/SwiftLint/tuple_pattern.md

 Pattern: Assigning variable through tuple pattern

-Issue: -
+Issue: _

 ## Description

-Assigning variables through a tuple pattern (sometimes referred to as a tuple shuffle) is only permitted if the left-hand side of the assignment is unlabeled.
+Assigning variables through a tuple pattern (sometimes referred to as a tuple shuffle) is only permitted if the left_hand side of the assignment is unlabeled.

-Labels on the left-hand side closely resemble type annotations, and can lead to confusing code.
+Labels on the left_hand side closely resemble type annotations, and can lead to confusing code.

 Examples of **correct** code:
 ```swift